 Whenever smoke touches any living cells in your body, it harms them.
 Inhaling the smoke will cause severe damage to your lungs if ingested regularly, and can cause cancer cells to develop in the lungs themselves.
 Mouth, throat, and tongue cancer are also possibilities for the avid smoker, as these areas are also affected by the smoke.

 Your respiratory system will grow weaker from your first puff of cigarette smoke.
 The 4000 chemicals will travel through your system and chemically burn whatever they come into contact with, including cilia, which help filter out toxins from your respiratory system.
-When the cilia are damaged and unable to do their job, the chemicals freely pass through and wreck havoc upon your lung cells, which wither and die and are eventually replaced by cancer cells.
+When the cilia are damaged and unable to do their job, the chemicals freely pass through and wreak havoc upon your lung cells, which wither and die and are eventually replaced by cancer cells.

 Lung Cancer is the leading cause of cancer-related deaths of United States citizens, and it is also the most preventable.
 If a person quits smoking, they reduce their risk of contracting cancer by a considerable amount, and subsequently reduce their probability of dying from cancer as well.

 According to the ACS, about half of the people who continue to smoke cigarettes will die from it.
-Again, lung cancer and smoking related cancers are the most preventable forms of cancer, but they are also the most prevalent in our society.
+Again, lung cancer and smoking-related cancers are the most preventable forms of cancer, but they are also the most prevalent in our society.

 The good news is that from the moment smokers stop smoking, they’ll begin to experience health improvements right away.